haukex/toolshed/notes/DevEnv.md

 - It's also possible to run VSCode on a server entirely and access it via a browser. e.g. `code serve-web --host 127.0.0.1 --port 8000` (may need to open port 8000 in the firewall, and/or if using port forwarding, bind to `0.0.0.0`)

+### Others

+- The new Microsoft Terminal can be installed from the Windows Store.

 Author, Copyright, and License